hasanZolfagharipour/Market/README.md

 **`#Kotlin` `#MVVM`**

-Market is an online Market app like Digikala using 'woocommerce'.
+Market is an online marketplace app like Digikala.
 This app let you to shopping what you need.
 Using MVVM architecture this app work smoothly.

 ### **Note that this app is not yet complete**